Sebastianhju/Runeterra-5e/Runes.md

 ## Keystones
 ### Glacial Augment  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Inspiration/GlacialAugment.png" Align=left width=20% height=20%>

-Whenever you immobilize a creature, they and all enemies within 10 feet of the target gains a *Mark of Cold* that lasts until they take damage.
+Once a turn when you immobilize a creature, they and all enemies within 10 feet of the target gains a *Mark of Cold* that lasts until they take damage.
 Once this effect is used, it cannot be used again until 36 seconds has passed

 Attacks against creatures with *Mark of the Cold* have advantage and they take 1d6 additional cold damage.
 Additionaly their speed is reduced by 10 feet and they have a -2 penalty to all attack rolls.